coderefinery/coderefinery.org/content/organization/meetings.md

 call with more community focus (see below).

 Scope: Making sure everything fits together; improving the processes, website and documentation; information exchange; bouncing ideas off others.
+This is the place where day-to-day decisions are made, but any major decisions will also be discussed in chat, over several weeks, or in other meetings such as the community call or with the steering group.

 - [Next meeting agenda and connection details](https://hackmd.io/@coderefinery/team-meeting)